Five reasons to study aerospace engineering at Surrey

 - Design Centre with the latest design software and computer-numerical-control (CNC) machine tooling equipment

-- EnFlo Labs which host the only environmental wind tunnel in the UK.
+- Centre for Aerodynamics and Environmental Flow, which hosts the only environmental wind tunnel in the UK.

 5. Professionally accredited courses